 This is the best thing any new parent can do.

-To learn more, join one of Toronto Public Health’s parenting groups to connect with other parents, relax and learn topics such as the importance of play, and to increase your knowledge of how our values affect our parenting.
+To learn more, join one of Toronto Public Health’s parenting programs to connect with other parents, relax and learn topics such as the importance of play, and to increase your knowledge of how our values affect our parenting.

 If you have questions, connect with one of our Public Health Nurses via eChat or call (416) 338-7600.